katerinakazantseva/strainy/README.md

 samtools index assembly_graph.bam
 ```

+## Improving de novo metagenomic assmbelies

+We have tested stRainy using metaFlye metagenoimic assembly graphs as input.
+The recommended
+set of parameters is `--meta --keep-haplotypes -i 0`.

+Note that `-i 0` disables metaFlye's polishing procedure, which we found to improve read assignemnt
+to bubble branches during `minimap2` realignment. `--keep-haplotypes` retains structural
+variations between strains on the assmebly graph.

 ## Usage and outputs

 **strainy.py phase** - performs reads clustering according to SNP positions using community detection approach